E.1027: Eileen Gray and the House by the Sea

-E.1027: Eileen Gray and the House by the Sea is a 2024 documentary film which explores the legacy of modernist architect Eileen Gray and her house E-1027 on the French Riviera.
+E.1027: Eileen Gray and the House by the Sea (German: E.1027 – Eileen Gray und das Haus am Meer) is a 2024 Swiss docufiction film directed by Beatrice Minger and Christoph Schaub.
+It explores the legacy of architect Eileen Gray and her house E.1027 on the French Riviera.
+The film was nominated for four awards at the 2025 Swiss Film Awards and was screened at festivals including Zurich, Solothurn, Dublin, Montreal, and Munich.